vuckale/bash-scripts/README.md

 ## wifi-switch.sh

 ### **Description:**
-A bash script for enabling/disabling wireless connection on linux based systems using [rfkill](https://linux.die.net/man/1/rfkill).
+Bash script for enabling/disabling wireless connection on linux based systems using [rfkill](https://linux.die.net/man/1/rfkill).
 Ideal for binding to a keyboard shortcut.

 ### **Dependencies**
 `rfkill` and `libnotify-bin` <br>